elchs/LetoDBf/Readme.txt

       7.6 File functions

- IMPORTANT: all file commands start at the DataPath, so <cFileName> is a relative path to the root path defined in letodb.ini with DataPath.
+ IMPORTANT: all file commands start at server with the DataPath, so <cFileName> is a relative path to the root path defined in letodb.ini with DataPath.
 Only ONE ( 1 ) single ".." is allowed.
  Exception: filenames starting with "mem:" redirects into the RAM of server (virtual HbNetIO FS )

+ Recommended is to use plain filenames, after the use of Leto_Connect().

- Further the <cFileName> parameter of all file functions can contain a connection string to the letodb server in a format:
+ Alternatively in the OLD style, the <cFileName> parameter of all file functions *can* contain a connection string to the letodb server in a format:
- //ip_address:port/%data_path%/[mem:]file_name.
+ //ip_address:port/[mem:][\]file_name
+ !!
+Known mis-feature !! if you omit the ":port", the request is not! send to server.

- If the connection string is omitted, the currently active connection is used.
+ If the whole connection prefix "//..:../" is omitted, the currently active connection is used.
+ Such an connection is established with recommended: Leto_Connect() -or- after a aingle LetoDbf command by using correct connection prefix.
+After connection is established, can leave away all this IP:port ...

       Leto_FError()                                            ==> nError
- Returns an error code of last file function.
+ Returns an error code of ( some, not for all ) file function.

       Leto_File( cFileName )                                   ==> lFileExists
  Determine if file exist at the server, analog of File() function